AmandaDiscord/Heatsync/README.md

 Code for an example can be found at example/

 # Features
-- Require/import specific modules that can be reloaded when the files changes if options.watchFS is true (default: true).
+- Require/import specific modules that can be reloaded when the file changes if options.watchFS is true (default: true).
 - Add temporary Timeouts, Intervals, and events to EventEmitters that get removed when the file housing them gets reloaded.
 - Reload modules manually (can be unsafe in specific cases)
 - Remember variable references to be carried over across file reloads